Registration of Students: The SOF IMO is open to the students of classes 1 to 12.

-The IMO is conducted on two dates for Level 1.
-Each school may select a date for conducting the IMO as per its convenience.
-Each date of exam has a separate question paper.
-Change of date for conducting the IMO is not permitted.
+SOF IMO is conducted on three dates for Level 1.
+Each school may select a date for conducting the SOF IMO as per its convenience.
+Each date of exam has a separate set of question papers.
+Change of date for conducting the SOF IMO is not permitted.

-The International Mathematics Olympiad is conducted at two levels:
+The SOF International Mathematics Olympiad is conducted at two levels:

 Level 1: The first level of the test is organized in the respective schools of the participants during school hours.

-(i) The level 1 competition is an objective-type test of 60 minutes duration comprising 35 objective-type (Multiple Choice) questions for class 1 to class 4 and 50 objective-type (Multiple Choice) questions for class 5 to class 12.
+(i) The level 1 competition is a test of 60 minutes duration comprising 35 objective-type (Multiple Choice) questions for class 1 to class 4 and 50 objective-type (Multiple Choice) questions for class 5 to class 12.

 (ii) The question paper consists of four sections: